08 Jun Dementia Home Care In The Indian Context

 Dementia affects millions globally.
-It not only affects the sufferers it also impacts many millions of carers – husbands, wives, children, friends and even neighbours.
+It not only affects the sufferers it also impacts many millions of carers – husbands, wives, children, friends, and even neighbors.
 The disease robs us of our memory.
 Creates neural and physical atrophy.
 But most importantly it often sets us on the path to isolation and depression.

 Specialist Dementia Home Care

 A lot depends on the families themselves.
 But increasingly specialist Elder Care Companies, like TriBeCa Care are providing support to deal with the daily challenges of Dementia Home Care.